akshaypathak711/Data-Science/README.md

       Here are what the columns represent:
       • credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.
-      • purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase",         "small_business", and "all_other").
+      • purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase","small_business", and "all_other").
       • int.rate: The interest rate of the loan, as a proportion (a rate of 11% would be stored as 0.11).
 Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.
       • installment: The monthly installments owed by the borrower if the loan is funded.
       • log.annual.inc: The natural log of the self-reported annual income of the borrower.